alfio-event/alf.io/README.md

 ## Prerequisites

-You should have installed Java version **11** (e.g. [Oracle's](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [OpenJDK](http://openjdk.java.net/install/), or any other distribution) to build and run alf.io.
+You should have installed Java version **17** (e.g. [Oracle's](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [OpenJDK](http://openjdk.java.net/install/), or any other distribution) to build and run alf.io.
 Please note that for the build process the JDK is required.

-Postgresql version 9.6 or later.
+Postgresql version 10 or later.

 Additionally, the database user that creates and uses the tables should not be a "SUPERUSER", or else the row security policy checks will not be applied.

+> **Note**
+As the work for Alf.io [v2](https://github.com/alfio-event/alf.io/milestones) has started, this branch may contain **unstable** and **untested** code.
+If you want to build and deploy alf.io by yourself, please start from a [Released version](https://github.com/alfio-event/alf.io/releases).

 ## Run on your machine